Bradley Whitford: Personal life

-Whitford married actress Jane Kaczmarek in August 1992.
-They have three children together: Frances Genevieve (born October 1997), George Edward (born December 1999), and Mary Louisa (born November 2002).
-In June 2009, the couple announced that they were divorcing after 16 years of marriage, and the divorce was finalized in October 2010.
+Whitford married actress Jane Kaczmarek in August 1992 and they have three children together.
+In June 2009, the couple announced that they were divorcing after almost 17 years of marriage.
+The divorce was finalized in October 2010.
+In 2002 they had co-founded the foundation "Clothes off our Back".
+They had previously been known for their frequent public appearances together at awards shows, charity events and in other media including a print car advertisement, last appearing together with their children at the premiere of Kaczmarek's 2008 appearance in The House of Blue Leaves.

-Whitford began dating his Transparent co-star Amy Landecker in 2015.
-They announced their engagement in March 2018.
+Whitford and his Transparent co-star Amy Landecker began dating in 2015 and they announced their engagement in March 2018.
 Whitford and Landecker eloped on July 17, 2019.

 In May 2007, Whitford was honored by Alliance for Justice, a nonprofit organization, as the 2007 Champion of Justice.
+He delivered the commencement address at the University of Wisconsin–Madison in 2004.
 He was the keynote speaker for Class Day at Princeton University in June 2007.
-As of 2012, Whitford serves on the Board of Trustees of his alma mater, Wesleyan University.
+As of 2012, Whitford serves on the board of trustees of his alma mater, Wesleyan University.